DLFDK/lythfrederiksen-com/src/posts/2022-10-04/index.md

 scripts: ["/js/lazyfit.js"]
 snippet: "I ran 5241 popular Danish webshops through PageSpeed Insights to finally put my low opinion of them to the test.
 Are they objectively as bad as I’ve suspected?
 The title above may spoil the result.
 Read on anyway!"
 img: /images/https://ik.imagekit.io/dlfdk/lythfrederiksen/blog/Posts/performance-wanted/DALL_E_2022-10-03_08.23.29_-_A_tiny_race_car_with_an_extremely_overweight_elephant_on_its_roof__sharpened_peUXawLdP.png
+img_alt: Black and white pencil drawing, an elephant is straddling a race car, its stomach resting on the roof.
+The race car is slightly crushed.
 ---

 <section>